This site uses cookies. By continuing to browse the site, you are agreeing to our use of cookies.

 FIRST BARGAINING SESSION FOR THE 2026 DISNEY CONTRACT FIGHT

-Over 200 cooks, servers, bartenders, dishwashers, room attendants, front desk agents, and other Disney cast members gathered for our 1st bargaining session for our 2026 contract fight.
+Over 200 cooks, servers, bartenders, dishwashers, room attendants, front desk agents, and other Disney cast members gathered for our first bargaining session for our 2026 contract fight.

 UNITE HERE Local 11 and the Irvine-Laguna Wildlife Corridor